The Human Cost of Your Mother's Day Flowers

 Carlos, Alejandra, and their daughter at home

 The next day, I came to their home for a cup of coffee.
-The couple has two daughters—Camila who’s just a child, and Mariana who’s of high school age.
-Mariana wants to escape the industry and go to college in Bogota, but the family can’t afford the $5 it costs for her to travel to the capital and back each day.
+The couple have two daughters—Camila, who’s just a child, and Mariana, who’s of high school age.
+Mariana wants to escape the industry and go to college in Bogotá, but the family can’t afford the $5 it costs for her to travel to the capital and back each day.
 Now she’s picking up spare shifts on the plantation.

 Carlos and Alejandra are involved in an effort to unionize flower workers for better conditions.
 It’s an uphill battle, they say.
 Increasingly, companies are veering away from permanent employees in favor of temporary, three-month contracts brokered by employment agencies.
 Known as tercerización (or third-party hiring), the practice is illegal but rampant.

 “With an indefinite contract, you have much more security—I can plan on taking care of my family,” Carlos said.
 Unlike the younger generation of hires, he still has a permanent contract.
 “If my job wants to get rid of me, they need to do it for a just cause, like showing up to work drunk.
 But with these temporary contracts, they can work you to the bone and toss you aside.”

 A dumpster's worth of discarded flowers and wreaths in the Facatativá cemetery